Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/delete.md

 ## Deleting a Book Endpoint: Planning HTTP Requests, Responses, and Logic

-We should think about the typical HTTP verb and endpoint used for requests that delete a particular model record.
+We should think about the RESTful HTTP verb and endpoint used for requests that delete a particular model record.

 For this feature, we should make a `DELETE` request to the `/books` path, and we'll need to include the `id` of the record to delete as part of the endpoint.